Hasan-Uddin/flutter_alarm_app/README.md

 ## Objectives
 - To implement Onboarding screens (once-first-time)
-- To implement the Location permission prompt
+- To implement the Location permission prompt and fetch location
 - To implement Alarm/Notification setting functionality
 - To store the alarms in a local database
 - To build a Flutter mobile platform.
 - To manage state and UI in Flutter with widgets.
+- To build an app with interactive UI
 - To integrate 3rd party libraries.
 - To work with the Dart language and Flutter’s widget tree structure.
 - To use GitHub Actions to automate building and deploying Flutter web apps to GitHub Pages.